azizkhanp/interview-questions/README.md

 awk -F : '{ if ($<position_in_line_to_check> ~ <content_to_search>) print $<position_in_line>}' <File_Name>
-sed 's/aziz/Khan/g' <filename>    # it will search file aziz word in file and replace it with Khan and display output on terminal
+sed 's/aziz/Khan/g' <filename>    # it will search file aziz word in file and replace it with Khan and display output on the terminal

 sed -i 's/aziz/Khan/g' <filename> # it will save changes in file